 Saturday, Dec.
 2, 9am-3pm $70 An important part of being a naturalist is sharing your knowledge with others.
 This half day session will cover the current methods and practices in environmental education.
 You will gain hands-on experience in delivering environmental education programming and work with an experienced outdoor educator to learn the principles of environmental education.

-Saturday, May 27, 8:30am-12:30pm $60 Learn the basics of Nature photography with professional photographer Max Swakrna.
-This in depth photography workshop will consist of two hours of instruction and practice on micro photography and two hours of in the field landscape photography.
+Saturday, May 27, 8:30am-12:30pm $60 Learn the basics of Nature photography with professional photographer Max Skwarna.
+This in depth photography workshop will consist of two hours of instruction and practice on macro photography and two hours of in the field landscape photography.
 Cameras are not provided, please bring your own.

-Saturday, October 14, 8:30am-12:30pm $60 Photograph the spectacular fall colours with professional photographer Max Swakrna.
-This workshop consists of two hours of instruction and practice on micro photography and two hours of in the field landscape photography.
+Saturday, October 14, 8:30am-12:30pm $60 Photograph the spectacular fall colours with professional photographer Max Skwarna.
+This workshop consists of two hours of instruction and practice on macro photography and two hours of in the field landscape photography.
 Cameras are not provided, please bring your own.